kingwingfly/rvc/README.md

 `serve` takes the same `--backend` flag as `convert`; both runtimes stream through the same `Converter`.
-Use ONNX Runtime for realtime — the Burn (CUDA) generator works but is currently slower than realtime.
+Use ONNX Runtime for realtime — the Burn (CUDA) generator works but is currently slower than onnx.
 Logs go to stderr, so stdout carries only PCM.

 ## Status